Brandenn28/ML/AML_project_herbarium_dataset/Pre-Processing Summary.md

-# Cross-Domain Plant ID — Pre-Processing Summary (No Code)
+# Cross-Domain Plant ID — Pre-Processing Summary

 This note explains **what I did in data pre-processing**, **what files were produced**, and **why** such that we can jump straight to training.